 We are currently evaluating the safety and efficacy of MitoGel, our novel sustained-release formulation of MMC, in patients with low-grade UTUC in a Phase 3 pivotal, single-arm, open label clinical trial, which follows a recently completed "Compassionate Use" program for MitoGel for the treatment of the same indication.
 "Compassionate Use" is the use outside of a clinical trial of an investigational, or not approved, medical product when patient enrollment in a clinical trial is not possible, typically due to patient ineligibility or a lack of ongoing clinical trials.
 In the Compassionate Use Program, 22 patients were enrolled, 18 of which had confirmed low-grade UTUC.
 Of the 18 patients, 13 patients had completed the six-weekly treatment regimen and were evaluated for tumor response.
 These 13 patients were evaluated for tumor response at the primary evaluation time either endoscopically or through the use of a nonsurgical viewing instrument.
 Complete response was confirmed by a cytology (urine) confirmation in most cases.
 Of these 13 patients, eight, or approximately 62%, achieved a complete response, with a median durability of response without recurrence of greater than nine months to date, based on investigator reports.
 Our analysis of the median recurrence-free durability of those patients who achieved a complete response is still ongoing, with, to our knowledge, only three of the eight patients recurring to date.
 To date, of the five patients still ongoing without recurrence, to our knowledge, three have durability of response of 12 months or greater.
 Recurrences were generally of small tumors, presenting with diameters of several millimeters in size that were consequently managed by endoscopic tumor resection.
-Importantly, of the eight patients in the Compassionate Use program were candidates for a nephroureterectomy, these four patients otherwise may have had their solitary kidney removed and become dialysis patients.
+Importantly, of the eight patients that achieved a complete response, or a complete response following an initial partial response, four had a solitary kidney.
+As all the patients in the Compassionate Use program were candidates for a nephroureterectomy, these four patients otherwise may have had their solitary kidney removed and become dialysis patients.